Application of Multivariate Selective Bandwidth Kernel Density Estimation for Data Correction

 Parametric estimation relies on a theoretical statistical distribution and is applicable only in specific situations, making it unsuitable for complex distributions.
 Non-parametric estimation, on the other hand, employs methods like kernel density estimation (KDE), which do not assume a specific form for the PDF but instead use a kernel distribution function centered at each sample point \citep{izenman1991review}.
 One popular choice for the kernel function in non-parametric estimation is the Gaussian kernel function, which finds numerous applications \citep{chacon2018multivariate}.
-This method allows for more flexibility in estimating the joint PDF, making it useful in scenarios where the underlying distribution is not well-known or is highly complex.
+This method allows for more flexibility in estimating the joint PDF, making it useful in scenarios where the underlying distributions are non-Gaussian, multi-modal, or highly complex.